Sure Dividend

 To mitigate its exposure to oil prices, Dover spun off its energy division, Apergy, in 2018.
 This company now trades as ChampionX Corporation (CHX).

-Given the impact of recessions and falling oil prices, it is highly impressive that Dover has increased its dividend each year for over six decades.
-One reason for this is the company’s policy of keeping its payout ratio around 30%.
-This policy provides a wide margin of safety during rough economic periods.
-The payout ratio is expected to be around 22% of earnings-per-share for 2024, meaning the dividend is highly secure.
+Given the impact of recessions and falling oil prices, it is highly impressive that Dover has increased its dividend each year for almost seven decades.
+One reason for this is the company’s policy of maintaining a payout ratio of around 30%.
+This policy provides a wide margin of safety during periods of economic uncertainty.
+The payout ratio is expected to be approximately 22% of earnings per share for 2025, indicating that the dividend is highly secure.

-Thanks to its low payout ratio, resilience to recessions, and healthy balance sheet, Dover should continue to raise its dividend for many years.
+Thanks to its low payout ratio, resilience to recessions, and healthy balance sheet, Dover is likely to continue raising its dividend for many years.

 Valuation & Expected Returns

-Dover is expected to generate earnings-per-share of $9.13 for 2024.
-That means the stock trades for a price-to-earnings ratio of 20.6 times this year’s expected EPS, which is above the fair value estimate of 17.
-That implies a -4.0% annual headwind to total returns from valuation compression.
+Dover is expected to generate earnings per share of $9.30 for 2025.
+That means the stock trades for a price-to-earnings ratio of 18.4 times this year’s expected EPS, which is just above the fair value estimate of 18.
+That implies a -0.4% annual headwind to total returns from valuation compression.

 Final Thoughts

-Dover has a long dividend growth record, with 68 consecutive years of dividend raises.
-This is an impressive achievement, particularly given the dependence of the company on industrial customers, who tend to struggle during recessions.
+Dover has a long history of dividend growth, with 69 consecutive years of dividend increases.
+This is an impressive achievement, particularly given the company’s dependence on industrial customers, who tend to struggle during recessions.

-Dover has consistently grown its earnings per share over the years, primarily thanks to a series of bolt-on acquisitions.
+Dover has consistently grown its earnings per share over the years, primarily thanks to a series of bolt-on acquisitions and improvements among its existing business segments.
 Due to the company’s revenue and earnings growth, the stock has generated strong total returns to shareholders.

-Dover stock currently has a hold rating with its 5.1%+ projected total returns.
+That said, Dover stock currently has a hold rating, with projected total returns of 8% or more.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: